 This is the second-generation foldable smartphone from Huawei making the Chinese brand a true contender in the foldable smartphone market right next to Samsung and that is a big deal for real.
 The interesting thing about this device is that it took some of its design inspirations from the Galaxy Z Fold 2 itself but has some pretty awesome features that definitely ace the Galaxy smartphones.

-In the display area, it has some pretty features that makes it even much more outstanding.
-While there is less visible crease between the conjoined displays at the middle and when Zack from JerryRigEverything tried bending the device in the opposite direction, the superior engineering design of the device makes this very impossible.
+In the display area, it has some pretty features that make it even much more outstanding.
+While there is a less visible crease between the conjoined displays at the middle and when Zack from JerryRigEverything tried bending the device in the opposite direction, the superior engineering design of the device makes this very impossible.

 The carrot-shaped design of the device is meant to help balance the device when used with one hand and the overall performance of the Huawei Mate X2 is top-notch.
 But this is a really expensive and limited smartphone that can only be found in China because Huawei isn’t allowed to work with Google and obviously that has dwindled its reach globally.